 At Fitzpatrick Referrals Oncology and Soft Tissue, we can offer patient-tailored treatments for dogs and cats with all forms of cancer.
 Every animal’s individual situation is assessed, and a unique plan is created.

-Specialist Michael Macfarlane, one of our senior oncology clinicians discusses the differences and similarities between individual investigations, and tells the story of Monty – a much loved Labrador with bags of energy who, despite metastases, received multiple treatments to manage his cancer, and sustained a longer quality of life as a result.
+In this blog, one of the specialists from our oncology hospital discusses the differences and similarities between individual investigations, and shares the story of the late Monty – a much loved Labrador who had bags of energy, despite metastases, and received multiple treatments to manage his cancer, and sustained a longer quality of life as a result.

 How do you assess the extent of a cancer?